Shayannajafi03/Othello-with-minmax-alphabeta-/README.md

 ## AI Details

 - The AI uses a basic Minimax algorithm to evaluate the best move.
-- Depth of the Minimax algorithm is customizable in the `main.py` file (TASK 1).
+- Depth of the Minimax algorithm is customizable in the `main.py` file .

 ## Future Improvements

-- Implement the evaluation function in `bot.py` to improve AI decision-making (TASK 2).
+- Implement the evaluation function in `bot.py` to improve AI decision-making .
-- Complete the Minimax algorithm logic for both maximizing and minimizing players (TASK 3).
+- Complete the Minimax algorithm logic for both maximizing and minimizing players .

 ## License